oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 0 and 1 of the UNSUBSCRIBE Flags.

 Determines the existence of the Topic Alias or Topic Filter.
-Refer to [2.4](#topic-types) for the definition of the various topic types.
+Refer to [2.4 "Topic Types"](#topic-types) for the definition of the various topic types.

 ### 3.9.3 Packet Identifier <a id='uur---packet-identifier'></a>